starly-info/starly-info.github.io/tos.rst

 Scope of Service
 ----------------

-Starly supports pretty much all the browsers.
+Vimly supports pretty much all the browsers.
 It is an email service, you can use it as well as you can read your email.

 Rights